 Water retention capabilities diminish with age, which is why hydration is a common threat in seniors.
 One importance of nutrition and hydration in the elderly is that it helps with moods.

-A properly hydrated body has a lot energy, allowing you to be more energetic.
+A properly hydrated body has a lot of energy, allowing you to be more energetic.
 Of course, there is the prevention and management of illnesses.
 Proper hydration can increase the ability to fight off ailments.

 Hydration is critical for mental health as well.
 Depriving the body of sufficient liquid can impact the ability of the brain to function optimally.
 For active seniors, it is imperative to stay hydrated during activities.